arn-the-long-beard/proto-seeder/README.md

 - [x] Check if update has been made or not and display message instead of now which is actually the number of file to update.
 Needs improvement.
 - [ ] Generate implementation of the router in lib.rs
+- [ ] Generate a simple Seed app with all minimum files and without routes